smahkafi/neo-smart-eye-client/README.md

 This project was bootstrapped with [Create React App](https://neo-smart-eye.web.app/).

+##Neo_Glasses_Eye offers an extensive product selection,outstanding customer service and an easy and secure Online shopping.
+You will find wide range of product from all categories such Sunglass, Normal Frame, Eye Glass, Blue Glass.
+Quality is our commitment.We never compromise on quality.

 ## In the project directory, you can find:

 - World Class Glasses With Suitable Price.